mtigas/simurgh/README.md

 1. You need a `dump1090` server running.

-2. Launch the simurgh listener by running `simurgh`.
+2. Launch the tool by running `simurgh`.
 There are also some flags you can use:

    ```